aofarrel/Stuart-WDL/README.md

 ## enumouse
 Type `enum` exists in CWL, but not WDL.
 This task very roughly mimics the `enum` type by checking if a string is within an allowed set of values.

+## filechecker
+Checks if two files are equivalent, as opposed to arraycheck_* iterating through two arrays.
+Includes the same Rdata equivalence checker of arraycheck_rdata (disabled by default).

 ## metamouse
 Checker/Debugger for Stuart tasks.
 The test files are derived from the [WDL translation](https://github.com/DataBiosphere/analysis_pipeline_WDL) of the [UWGAC TOPMed Pipeline](https://github.com/UW-GAC/analysis_pipeline).